Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Abstract

 \section{Abstract}

 Humans make extensive use of vision and touch as complementary senses, with vision providing global information about the scene and touch measuring local information during manipulation without suffering from occlusions.
-In this work, we propose a novel framework for learning multi-task visuo-tactile representations in a self-supervised manner.
-We design a mechanism which enables a robot to autonomously collect spatially aligned visual and tactile data, a key property for downstream tasks.
-We then train visual and tactile encoders to embed these paired sensory inputs into a shared latent space using cross-modal contrastive loss.
-The learned representations are evaluated \textit{without fine-tuning} on 5 perception and control tasks involving deformable surfaces: tactile classification, contact localization, anomaly detection (e.g., surgical phantom tumor palpation), tactile search from a visual query (e.g., garment feature localization under occlusion), and tactile servoing along cloth edges and cables.
-The learned representations achieve an 80\% success rate on towel feature classification, a 73\% average success rate on anomaly detection in surgical materials, a 100\% average success rate on vision-guided tactile search, and 87.8\% average servo distance along cables and garment seams.
-These results suggest the flexibility of the learned representations and pose a step toward task-agnostic visuo-tactile representation learning for robot control.
+While prior work demonstrates the efficacy of tactile sensing for precise manipulation of deformables, they typically rely on supervised, human-labeled datasets.
+We propose Self-Supervised Visuo-Tactile Pretraining (\algabbr), a framework for learning multi-task visuo-tactile representations in a self-supervised manner through cross-modal supervision.
+We design a mechanism that enables a robot to autonomously collect precisely spatially-aligned visual and tactile image pairs, then train visual and tactile encoders to embed these pairs into a shared latent space using cross-modal contrastive loss.
+We apply this latent space to downstream perception and control of deformable garments on flat surfaces, and evaluate the flexibility of the learned representations \textit{without fine-tuning} on 5 tasks: feature classification, contact localization, anomaly detection, feature search from a visual query (e.g., garment feature localization under occlusion), and edge following along cloth edges.
+The pretrained representations achieve a 73-100\% success rate on these 5 tasks.